ssayle/plant-humanities/cinnamon/README.md

 <param title="Cinnamomum cassia" eid="Q204148">
 <param ve-map
 	prefer-geojson
-	title="The proposed "Cinnamon Route" of antiquity, by J. Innes Miller.
+	title="The proposed &quot;Cinnamon Route&quot; of antiquity, by J. Innes Miller.
 According to this theory, the Indian Ocean world consisted of connected zones of maritime activity.
 In the green areas, single-outrigger canoes were the most important means of transportation, while the area outlined in red was dominated by double-outrigger canoes.
 With this theory, Miller was able to connect the East African origin of cinnamon—as mentioned in classical sources—with the native habitats of _Cinnamomum verum_ and _C. cassia_.
 Adaptation of the map in John M. Riddle, _Dioscorides on Pharmacy and Medicine_ (Austin: University of Texas Press, 1985), 99, which was based on J. Innes Miller, _The Spice Trade of the Roman Empire, 29 B.C. to A.D.
 641_ (Oxford: Clarendon Press, 1969), 172.
 Miller himself based his theory on the work of James Hornell, _Water Transport: Origins & Early Evolution_ (Cambridge: The University Press, 1946)." center="-2.2560042688001136, 101.40221376190884"
 	zoom="3">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/plant-humanities/essays/main/cinnamon/Spice-Route-of-Antiquity_Miller-1969.json">